About the artist

 Arajs earned her MFA from the School of the Art Institute of Chicago, where she then taught for twelve years as Visiting Artist and Assistant Professor.
 She also taught at the Evanston Art Center and the Chicago Botanic Garden.
 Whether working with textile collage, ink brushwork, or macro photography, Arajs continues to explore plant imagery to express the vitality of the human spirit.

 “Emerge and Unfurl,” was a solo 2014 exhibit at the Peggy Notebaert Nature Museum in Chicago.
 Other solo exhibits include the Chicago Botanic Garden, the Beverly Art Center, and the Noyes Cultural Art Center in Evanston.
-An upcoming solo exhibit of macro photography is scheduled for October and November 2017 at Brushwood Center at Ryerson Woods.
+The solo exhibit, "Fiddlehead Suite, macro photography by Ilze Arajs" is on view at Brushwood Center at Ryerson Woods, Riverwoods, IL, October 1 through November 5, 2017.

-Ilze Arajs and husband Jon Frye have lived in Evanston since 1983.
+Ilze Arajs and husband Jon Frye live in Evanston, IL.